 - Final Sound Mix

 Distribution & Exhibition:

 When the film is finally ready for fans, many things happen.
-The licensing deals; merchandising with commercial partners (toy companies, fast food franchises, video game creators, cereal companies, etc.); and saturation marketing through social media; cast/crew interviews; and deciding where (and when) to exhibit the film – all happens within this stage.
+The licensing deals are finalized; merchandising with commercial partners (toy companies, fast food franchises, video game creators, cereal companies, etc.); and saturation marketing through social media; cast/crew interviews; and deciding where (and when) to exhibit the film – all happens within this stage.
 Domestic, international, and digital distribution rights are all finalized during the first part of this stage as well.

 Here are some of the things to expect in the Distribution & Exhibition stage:

 - Marketing, promotions, merchandise licensing